shimarulin/automate/README.md

 ## Install automate

-Type in root of this repoitory:
+Type in root of this repository:

 ```
 sudo bash install